Christians And Mental Illness

 Send them funny memes or clean jokes.
 Share a picture of something unique you saw on your way to work.
 Texting about little moments can give the person suffering a feeling of normalcy in the midst of their struggles.

-Offer to Drive to Appointments
+Offer To Drive To Appointments

 Depending on someone’s mental health medication, they may not be in the frame of mind to drive or operate machinery.
 Those with mental health issues may need rides to and from their various appointments.